vzsky/heptagon/README.md

 # hexagon
-A helper for tasks timing
+A helper for tasks subtask distribution

 hexagon is a tool imitating polygon by codeforces.
-It's used for determining the time consumed by each tasks for the whole set of solutions, making it easier to manage subtasks during the task setting sessions for competitive problems
+It's used for determining the time consumed by each tasks for the whole set of solutions, making it easier to manage subtasks during the task setting sessions for competitive problems.

+TESTED ONLY ON MACOS

-## installable
+## installation
 simply clone this and do
 ```
 ./install.sh